Lawrence Okolie

-Lawrence Okolie (born 16 December 1992) is a British professional boxer of Nigerian heritage.
+Lawrence Okolie (born 16 December 1992) is a British professional boxer.
 He has held world championships in two weight classes, including the World Boxing Council (WBC) bridgerweight title in 2024, and the World Boxing Organization (WBO) cruiserweight title from 2021 to 2023.
 At regional level, he held the Commonwealth title twice between 2018 and 2019; the British title from 2018 to 2019; and the European title in 2019.

 Personal life

 Okolie was born in Hackney, London to Nigerian parents of Igbo descent.
 He grew up in Stoke Newington and attended Stoke Newington School.
 While watching Anthony Joshua fighting in the 2012 Summer Olympics super heavyweight final, he decided to take boxing seriously and set a goal to make the 2016 Olympics.

 He is a supporter of BoxWise, a UK-based non-profit social enterprise based around boxing.

+He is also the co-owner of Thea, the Parisian inspired café and restaurant located in Dubai.

 Amateur career

 Okolie represented Team GB as a heavyweight at the 2016 Rio Olympics.
 He beat Igor Pawel Jakubowski from Poland on points and made it to the Round of 16, where he lost to eventual bronze medalist Erislandy Savón of Cuba.